 Cleaning your machine frequently

-Applying transfer tape to reduce surface charring
+Applying masking tape to reduce surface charring

 Can MDF catch fire during laser cutting?